Paul449/DexPlorer/README.md

 3.- JavaScript: Making our website to be interactive when users access it.

-4.- Tailwind CSS: framework used to add premade elements such as dark/light button
+4.- Bulma CSS: framework used to add premade elements such as dark/light button

 5.- Google Fonts: adding font-family and font-size from this website to the web application